 - Familiarize yourself with your Member’s Only account on our website.

 - Read the Monthly Newsletter: Our monthly Chamber newsletter provides a great summary of updates and various programs or events to become engaged in during the upcoming month.
 We issue the newsletter via Chamber email and our website during the first week of each month, making it available to both members and the public.

 - Like and follow us on Social Media: We share a LOT of information on our social media pages, so don’t miss out!
-Like/follow us on Facebook!
-We regularly enjoy sharing/retweeting member posts as well to provide an added promotion for members.
-If you ever have important posts you’d like us to share, just message us or email Kelsie Weaver at firstname.lastname@example.org.
+Like/follow us on Facebook and LinkedIn!
+We regularly enjoy sharing posts from our members to provide an added promotion for members.
+If you ever have important posts you’d like us to share, just message us or email Kelsie Weaver at email@example.com.

-- Choose a month to redeeem your free business card ad in the Chamber Newsletter.
+- Choose a month to redeem your free business card ad in the Chamber Newsletter.
 As a new member, you have the opportunity to place a free business card ad in the Chamber newsletter within one year after joining.
-The newsletter is sent to over 500 contacts, so you don’t want to miss out on this opportunity for others to notice your business!
+The newsletter is sent to over 600 contacts, so you don’t want to miss out on this opportunity for others to notice your business!

 - Display your membership certificate and sticker openly.
 Various research studies show that when individuals know that a business is part of their local Chamber, they perceive that business to be more credible.
 So, you can use your certificate and sticker to let customers or clients know that you belong to our organization!

 Within 60 Days of Joining:

 - Check out sponsorship and advertising opportunities.
 The Chamber has a list of annual events that your organization can sponsor in exchange for recognition, and we also have various advertising opportunities that can help get your business stand out in the community and Chamber.
 Take a look at our membership guide as well to learn more about different options that can benefit your business!